MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 In this conferencing scenario, the media path consists across the following network segments:

-1. **Connection from User 1 to the edge of the Microsoft network** This usually includes a network connection such as WiFi or Ethernet, the WAN connection from User 1 to the Internet egress point (your network Edge device), and the Internet connection from your network Edge to Microsoft network Edge.
+1. **Connection from User 1 to the edge of the Microsoft network** This usually includes a network connection such as WiFi or Ethernet, the WAN connection from User 1 to the Internet egress point (your network edge device), and the Internet connection from the edge of your network to the edge of the Microsoft network (referred to as "the Microsoft Edge").

-2. **Connection within Microsoft network** This is between the Microsoft Edge to Teams data center, where the A/V Conferencing servers are used.
+2. **Connection within Microsoft network** This is between the Microsoft Edge to the Teams data center, where the audio & video conferencing servers live.

-3. **Connection within Microsoft Network** This is between the Teams data center and Microsoft network Edge.
+3. **Connection within Microsoft network** This is between the Teams data center and the Microsoft Edge.

-4. **Connection from Microsoft network edge to User 2** This includes the Internet connection from your network Edge to Microsoft network Edge, the WAN connection from User 2 to the Internet egress point (your network Edge), and the network connection such as a WiFi or an Ethernet.
+4. **Connection from the Microsoft network Edge to User 2** This includes the internet connection from your network edge to the Microsoft network Edge, the WAN connection from User 2 to the internet egress point (your network edge), and the network connection such as a WiFi or an Ethernet.

 The following diagram shows breakdown of components and network segments of a Teams PSTN call: